ArubaKube/flower-demo/README.md

 To bootstrap the environment you need 1 cluster acting as a server, and N acting as clients.

 Requirements:
-- liqo is installed on all clusters
+- [install](https://docs.liqo.io/en/latest/installation/install.html) Liqo on all clusters
-- enable the liqo `RuntimeClass`.
+- enable the liqo `RuntimeClass` [feature](https://docs.liqo.io/en/latest/usage/namespace-offloading.html#runtimeclass).
 This is not strictly required, you can keep the RuntimeClass off, but you need to modify the chart adding NodeAffinities to all deployments/statefulsets (i.e., deploy `server` on local nodes, while `clients` on liqo virtual nodes)
-- peer the central cluster (server) with all N client clusters (no bidirectional peering is required)
+- peer the central cluster (server) with all N client clusters.
+The central cluster acts as a *consumer*, while the leaf clusters acts as a *provider*  (no bidirectional peering is required).
+Refer to the official [docs](https://docs.liqo.io/en/latest/features/peering.html) for more info.
 - install [flwr cli](https://flower.ai/docs/framework/how-to-install-flower.html)